-- 1. Learning new concepts to take with them into their "real" life. - 2.
-Creating a framework or scaffold to use to "store" the new input for future retrieval. - 3.
-Engaging in active learning. - 4.
-Responding to critical thinking questions in lessons and in competition. - 5.
-Moving along the continuum of higher-order thinking from "knowledge" to the "evaluation" of consumer and financial information in the marketplace.
+- 1. Learn new concepts to take with them into their "real" life. - 2.
+Create a scaffold to store new information and to integrate with existing knowledge. - 3.
+Engage in active learning. - 4.
+Develop the critical thinking skills necessary to evaluate consumer and financial information in the marketplace.